Monodomain model: Boundary conditions

-Differently from the bidomain model, usually the monodomain model is equipped with an isoltad boundary condition, which means that it is assumed that there is not current that can flow from or to the domain (usually the heart).
-Mathematically, this is done imposing a zero transmembrane potential flux, i.e.:
+Differently from the bidomain model, the monodomain model is usually equipped with an isolated boundary condition, which means that it is assumed that there is not current that can flow from or to the domain (usually the heart).
+Mathematically, this is done imposing a zero transmembrane potential flux (homogeneous Neumann boundary condition), i.e.:

 where $\mathbf n$ is the unit outward normal of the domain and $\partial \mathbb T$ is the domain boundary.